 Explain the mechanisms of action of the most commonly used antiarrhythmics.
-Know the most significant side effects and toxic effects of individual representatives of different groups of antiarrhythmics.
-Explain the main pharmacodynamic and pharmacokinetic characteristics of drugs used to treat heart failure.
+Know the most significant side effects and toxic effects of individual representatives of different groups of antiarrhythmics and drugs used in the treatment of angina pectoris.
 Describe the action of each class of hypolipidemics on serum lipid levels and describe and compare their mechanisms of action.
 Know the advantages and disadvantages of using combinations of hypolipidemics.